|

 top of the page

-In rejecting the geocentric or Ptolemaic model of the heavens, Galileo proposed that the Copernican model based on the heliocentric conception of the solar system was the correct way to interpret the behavior of planets, moons, comets and the Earth's position in the solar system.
+In rejecting the geocentric and geostatic or Ptolemaic model of the heavens, Galileo proposed that the Copernican model based on the heliocentric and geokinetic conception of the solar system as the only sensible way to predict the behavior of planets, moons, comets and the Earth's movement through space in the solar system.

 Sidereus